How to Survive New York Fashion Week

 Take the Subway and Plan Ahead

 “If you have shows that are back to back and far away from each other, I would definitely take the subway,” says Cooper, noting that it’s usually much faster than a car.
-One can easily travel from Milk studios in The Meatpacking district to Skylight at Moynihan Station in Midtown, where a lot of shows have been held recently.
+One can easily travel from Milk studios in The Meatpacking district to Skylight at Moynihan Station in Midtown, where many recent shows have occurred.

 Wear Comfortable Shoes

 Cooper notes her favorite footwear for fashion week as cool booties or wedged heels, if heels are an absolute must.
-“Unless you are getting shuttled around in a car everywhere, really choose your footwear wisely.”
+“Unless you’re getting shuttled around in a car everywhere, really choose your footwear wisely.”

 In between Instagramming her favorite shows and sending emails for work in between, a definite must-have is an external charger to keep your phone fueled throughout the day.
-Cooper also recommends making sure your phone is fully charged when you leave the house.
+Cooper also recommends making sure you’ve fully charged your phone before leaving the house.
 Though some shows provide snacks and water, Cooper also recommends coming prepared with a snack or bottled water in your bag.

 Dress for Versatility

 Cooper often heads to an event or a party directly after a day full of shows, so it’s a must to wear stylish, yet versatile outfits that can easily go from day to night.
 “In general, I like to wear dresses because it’s an easy, one-piece and I like to be comfortable.”
 By adding a coat of red lipstick or a necklace, dresses are easily transformed from stylish daywear to nighttime cocktail soiree appropriate.

 During fashion week, Cooper recommends doing some research beforehand about the area where your show is, so you can take a pit stop and refuel with a cup of coffee, or grab a quick bite to eat between shows.
 “Chelsea Market is a great place to go,” notes Cooper.
 It’s convenient for the shows at Meatpacking’s Milk Studios.